|<< Previous 1... 34 35 37 38 ...39 Next >>|

 2. none of the whorls are augmented relative to the others.

 During 18–28 June, 1992, the author carried out a series of preliminary investigations of the micro-psi faculty claimed by a Canadian Buddhist.
 As well as being able to magnify UPAs, he also claimed to have examined with micro-psi his own bio-energetic fields, including his chakras.
 This subtle matter is composed of what he calls "consciousness units."
 Their nature and structure is too complex to be described here.
-All that needs to be reported here is that his vision reveals these units to be composed ultimately of particles that are similar to the UPA except that they are many orders of magnitude smaller and contain only five whorls, none of which are thicker than the others.
+All that needs to be reported in this context is that his vision reveals these units to be composed ultimately of particles that are similar to the UPA except that they are many orders of magnitude smaller and contain only five whorls, none of which are thicker than the others.
 Each particle is slightly flatter but contains the same characteristic twists and turns and overall geometry of the larger UPA.
 It, too, is ultimately composed of strings of what Annie Besant and C.W.
 Leadbeater called "bubbles in koilon" (see here).
 Although similarly shaped like a ring doughnut (torus), they differ from the bubbles in koilon making up UPAs by being much smaller and more "solid" (this, obviously, has to be understood in its intuitive sense).
 Below are compared the UPA of ordinary matter, as depicted in the third edition of Occult Chemistry by Besant & Leadbeater, and the basic constituent of bio-energetic fields, as drawn by the Canadian clairvoyant:

 The two chiral types of UPA (from Occult Chemistry, 3rd ed., 1951)